 8. LIBRARY ACCESS/RESTRICTION

-ALL electronic submitted theses are deposited in the University of Manchester’s institutional repository via the eThesis Submission System.
+All electronic submitted theses are deposited in the University of Manchester’s institutional repository via the eThesis Submission System.

 Electronic copies of the successful thesis will be retained by the University for use as applicable.
 Access to theses is subject to the user agreeing to a copyright undertaking.